 - the university training “Création, analyse et valorisation de données biologiques omiques” (DU Omiques).

-Plasma utilizes tljh-repo2docker, a repo2docker plugin for The Littlest JupyterHub
+The core of Plasma is tljh-repo2docker, a repo2docker plugin for The Littlest JupyterHub.